Andrej1405/arkanoid/README.md

 # Arkanoid

 The basic implementation of the `Arkanoid` game.\
 All shapes are drawn using standard canvas methods.
-The project is under development.

 Run the command to build the project:
 ```